ezzing/3DLayout-documentation/README.md

         country: "Spain"
     };

-Where all values are optional except latitude and longitude that are required.
+Where the only required values are latitude and longitude.

     Ezzing3DClient.createLayout(data, function(err, layoutData) {
         if (err) throw err;
         console.log(layoutData);
     });

-Which will return the information from the created layout:
+This will return the information from the created layout with the following properties:

     {
       id: 1093,